-After sharing is enabled for the system, sharing of My Files is automatically available up to the limits granted at the system level.
+After sharing is enabled for the system, sharing of Personal Storage in My Files is automatically available up to the limits granted at the system level.
 Sharing files from Net Folders must be enabled on an individual Net Folder basis.